William Stephens (Australian politician): Politics

-In 1882 he was elected as a member of the Yeerongpilly Divisional Board, and later, for thirty-six years, the Nerang Divisonal Board (later the Nerang Shire Council).
+In 1882 he was elected as a member of the Yeerongpilly Divisional Board, and later, for thirty-six years, the Nerang Divisional Board (later the Nerang Shire Council).
 In 1887 he was elected president of the Metropolitan Traffic Board, and also became an alderman of the south ward, Brisbane.
 The South and Woolloongabba boards were merged the following year to become the City of South Brisbane, where he became the first mayor, in 1888, 1889, and 1901.

 Stephens was elected on 12 May 1888 to the Queensland Legislative Assembly in Woolloongabba.
 In the 1893 colonial election, he successfully contested the seat of South Brisbane which he held until 27 August 1904, when he was defeated in the 1904 state election.
 He contested South Brisbane again in the 1907 election and was successfully, representing the electorate from 18 May 1907 to 5 February 1908, when he was again defeated in the 1908 election.
 During this last period, he was Secretary for Public Instruction and Agriculture from 19 November 1907 to 18 February 1908.

 In the 1912 election, Stephens unsuccessfully contested Buranda.

 On 1 July 1912, he was appointed for life to the Queensland Legislative Council, a position he held until the Council was abolished on 23 March 1922.